 (READ: Corliss on the career of singer-actress Betty Hutton)

 For nearly 70 years in the public ear and eye — for all those decades when, as Friedwald notes, she was “somehow both amazingly popular and chronically underrated” — Page held on to her fans.
-At her later concerts they would hum the old tunes, removing their spectacles to for a retrospective vision of the younger, slimmer, chart-topping Patti.
+At her later concerts they would hum the old tunes, removing their spectacles for a retrospective vision of the younger, slimmer, chart-topping Patti.
 But did the musical acuity of her admirers match their sentiment?
 Did they appreciate how a country girl mastered the tepid pop idiom of the early 1950s and set it gently aflame?

-Page adjusted to the musical structures and structures of the time, bending the rules with her vocal sex appeal and artistry.
+Page adjusted to the musical structures and strictures of the time, bending the rules with her vocal sex appeal and artistry.
 The Singin’ Rage didn’t rage against the machine; she glowed gloriously within it.
 That’s how Clara Ann Fowler managed to be both the chart-topping “Patti Page” and the real-deal, knock-out champion of country-soul-jazz-pop, Miss Patti Page.